 - Mega Urban Region (MUR).
 A complex system of economically integrated and interconnected cities spanning a large territory (several hundreds of kilometers in diameter).
-They usually have more than 10 million inhabitants spread over several large metropolitan areas, but many MURs have populations above 25 millions.
-All MURs are the economic, political and cultural core of their respective countries.
+They usually have more than 10 million inhabitants spread over several large metropolitan areas, but many MURs have populations above 25 million.
+All MURs are the economic, political, and cultural core of their respective countries.

 The world has about 40 mega urban regions and extended metropolitan regions with the urban regions on the above map accounting for a population of more than 1 billion people.
 The world’s most important urban regions are found in Asia.
-For instance, the MURs of the Yangtze River Delta, the Tokaido corridor and the Pearl River Delta have respectively populations of 88, 80 and 70 million inhabitants.
+For instance, the MURs of the Yangtze River Delta, the Tokaido corridor and the Pearl River Delta have respectively populations of 88, 80, and 70 million inhabitants.
 They represent the largest accumulation of urban infrastructure on earth.
-The only true transnational MUR is the Rhine/Scheldt Delta that spans Belgium, the Netherlands and Germany with a population of 26 million.
+The only true transnational MUR is the Rhine/Scheldt Delta which spans Belgium, the Netherlands, and Germany with a population of 26 million.
 Singapore – Kuala Lumpur is also a transnational MUR, but to a lesser extent.
-The United States, mostly because of its high level of economic development and its integrated national economic system, has several large MURs, with BostWash (Boston-Washington; 44 millions) and ChiPitts (Chicago-Pittsburg; 54 millions but the urban region is more diffuse and less integrated) being the most significant.
+The United States, mostly because of its high level of economic development and its integrated national economic system, has several large MURs, with BostWash (Boston-Washington; 44 million) and ChiPitts (Chicago-Pittsburg; 54 million but the urban region is more diffuse and less integrated) being the most significant.